NightlyTechnologies/SpeedHealth-Server/README.md

 1 - Install dependencies with ```yarn``` or ```npm i```.

-2 - Rename files with _.example_ extension, as _.env.example_ and _ormconfig.example.yml_.
+2 - Rename files with _.example_ extension, as _.env.example_ and _ormconfig.example.js_.

 3 - Change environment variables of .env file for your use.

 4 - Configure _ormconfig.yml_ to connect with your postgres instance.
-[Help](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md#using-ormconfigyml)
+[Help](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md#using-ormconfigjs)

 5 - Run [migrations](https://github.com/SpeedHealth/Server#migrations).